hitoshi-watase/sercrod/docs/reference/directives/stage.md

 #### Summary

-`*stage` enables a two-phase editing model on a Nablla host.
+`*stage` enables a two-phase editing model on a Sercrod host.
 Instead of mutating the host data directly, the runtime creates a deep copy called the staged buffer.
 All bindings inside the host work against this staged buffer, and you can later commit or discard those changes using other directives such as `*apply` and `*restore`.